Robprogram2002/DS_and_Algo_Java/target/classes/goodrich_book_notes/chap3.md

 non-parameterized type SinglyLinkedList , and non-parameterized Node declarations .
 If the two lists have incompatible types, this will be detected when calling the `equals` method on corresponding elements.

+## Cloning Data Structures

+The beauty of object-oriented programming is that abstraction allows for a data structure to be treated as a single object, even though the encapsulated implementation of the structure might rely on a more complex combination of many objects.

+In a programming environment, a common expectation is that a copy of an object has its own state and that, once made, the copy is independent of the original (for example, so that changes to one do not directly affect the other).
+However, when objects have fields that are reference variables pointing to auxiliary objects, it is not always obvious whether a copy should have a corresponding field that refers to the same auxiliary object, or to a new copy of that auxiliary object.

+There is no one-size-fits-all answer to questions like this.
+Instead, each class in Java is responsible for defining whether its instances can be copied, and if so, precisely how the copy is constructed.
+The universal Object superclass defines a method named **clone**, which can be used to produce what is known as a **shallow copy** of an object.

+This uses the standard assignment semantics to assign the value of each field of the new object equal to the corresponding field of the existing object that is being copied.
+The reason this is known as a shallow copy is because if the field is a reference type, then an initialization of the form `duplicate.field = original.field` causes the field of the new object to refer to the same underlying instance as the field of the original object.

+A shallow copy is not always appropriate for all classes, and therefore, Java intentionally disables use of the `clone( )` method by declaring it as protected, and by having it throw a `CloneNotSupportedException` when called.
+The author of a class must explicitly declare support for cloning by formally declaring that the class implements the `Cloneable` interface, and by declaring a public version of the `clone( )` method.
+That public method can simply call the protected one to do the field-by-field assignment that results in a shallow copy, if appropriate.
+However, for many classes, the class may choose to implement a deeper version of cloning, in which some the referenced objects are themselves cloned.

+##### Cloning Arrays

+If we want to make a copy of the array, data, and assign a reference to the new array to variable, backup, we should
+write:

+backup = data.clone( );

+The clone method, when executed on an array, initializes each cell of the new array to the value that is stored in the corresponding cell of the original array.
+This results in an independent array- If we subsequently make an assignment such as `data[4] = 23` in this configuration, the backup array is unaffected.

+There are more considerations when copying an array that stores reference types rather than primitive types.
+The clone( ) method produces a shallow copy of the array, producing a new array whose cells refer to the same objects referenced by the first array.

+A **deep copy** of the contact list can be created by iteratively cloning the individual elements, as follows, but only if the Person class is declared as Cloneable.

+    Person[ ] guests = new Person[contacts.length];
+    for (int k=0; k < contacts.length; k++)
+    guests[k] = (Person) contacts[k].clone( ); // returns Object type

+> The first step to making a class cloneable in Java is declaring that it implements the Cloneable interface.
+> The remaining task is implementing a public version of the clone( ) method of the class

+By convention, that method should begin by creating a new instance using a call to super.clone( ).
+Because the inherited version returns an Object, we perform a narrowing cast to type SinglyLinkedList<E>.
+At this point in the execution, the other list has been created as a shallow copy of the original.

+Since our list class has two fields, size and head, the following assignments have been made:

+    other.size = this.size;
+    other.head = this.head;

+While the assignment of the size variable is correct, we cannot allow the new list to share the same head value (unless it is null).
+For a nonempty list to have an independent state, it must have an entirely new chain of nodes, each storing a reference to the corresponding element from the original list.
+We therefore create a new head node, and then perform a walk through the remainder of the original list while creating and linking new nodes for the new list.